IgniteUI/help-topics/topics/01_General-and-Getting-Started/06_Deployment_Guide_JavaScript_Files.md

 **Non-minified JavaScript files** (debug version)

 The non-minified files are used for debugging purposes.
 They expose the same folder structure as the minified files and have the same file names.
-The non-minified files are shipped in a `.zip` archive named `infragistics.jquery.debug.zip`.
+The non-minified files are shipped in a `.zip` archive named `infragistics.IgniteUI.debug.zip`.

 **Internationalization**